| |

 We are a very busy family, and I could give you plenty of excuses as to why it would be easier to just go eat somewhere other than home.
 Yet, I made a choice to stop the cycle and feed my family food I knew would be good for their overall health.
 It took time, and I’m still working on it.

 You will notice I do offer the choice of honey over sugar and kefir over milk.
 As little of an amount of sugar that are in these waffles, I don’t really worry about it, but I wanted you to have the option to substitute if you prefer.
-Kefir, on the other hand, is something we prefer.
+Kefir, on the other hand, is something we prefer (you can read more about the benefits of kefir from the Mayo Clinic.)
 My family doesn’t do well with whole milk, and I haven’t quite made the journey into raw milk yet (hopefully soon).
 Kefir is really great for the gut and is similar to buttermilk in taste.
 I just simply substitute it for the milk, and my family doesn’t even know.
 It’s a win-win!

 Easy Homemade Waffles